“Hallelujah! All I have is Christ! Hallelujah! Jesus is my life!..

 God is the God who redeems sinners, those who decimate the “Plan A’s” of this world, the perfection.
 That would be me.
 That would be you.

 Time and again I have thanked God that He takes our broken stories and uses them for His glory.
-I have thanked Him for redeeming not only my greatest failures but the greatest hurts that have come from others’ choices.
+I have thanked Him for redeeming not only my greatest failures but the greatest hurts that have come from mine and others’ choices.
 And I continue, even in the midst, to say, “I know You are able, God!
 Do exceedingly and abundantly more!
 Show me my sin and cause me to hate it as much as you do!
-Then do the same for others that I love.”
+Then do the same for others that I love…so we can all walk in freedom and live with one another unhindered!”

 That’s what God did with the lives of men and women in the Bible; He took their messes and brought forth miracles!
 Just as He does for us.